 Understand interest rates, loan terms, and mortgage types

-There are two basic types of interest rates you amy receive, either a fixed rate mortgage or Adjustable Rate Mortgage (ARM).
+There are two basic types of interest rates you may receive, either a fixed rate mortgage or Adjustable Rate Mortgage (ARM).

 - Fixed rate mortgages have interest rates that do not change throughout the life of the loan.

 - ARMs are variable rates, meaning the rate changes periodically during the life of the loan.
 For example, a 5/2 ARM means the interest rate remains fixed for 5 years, but changes every 2 years then after.

 A loan term is how long you have to pay off your mortgage loan.
 For example, common loan terms for mortgages are 30, 20, or 15 years.

 The type of mortgage you will receive is based your individual situation.
 There are different types of mortgages available.

 - Conventional Mortgages are not guaranteed or insured by any government agency and are typically have fixed terms and rate.

 - FHA Loans are mortgages are offered by the Department of Housing and Urban Development and Insured by the Federal Housing Administration.
 When you choose an FHA Loan you will pay for mortgage insurance, which protects the lender from a loss if the borrower defaults on the loan.